Professor Andrew Osbaldestin

 I am the Head of the School of Mathematics and Physics, and Professor of Applied Mathematics at the University of Portsmouth.

-I am a Fellow of the Institute of Mathematics and its Applications (FIMA) and Chair of the IMA's Higher Educations Committee (HEdSA).
+I am a Fellow of the Institute of Mathematics and its Applications (FIMA), Treasurer of the IMA, and Chair of the IMA's Higher Educations Committee (HEdSA).
 I am also an elected Council Member of the IMA.